4 Lessons I Learned from the Movie American Gangster

 “I want what you got Uncle Frank.
 I wanna be you.”

-Frank then turned around and wore an expensive fur, bought by his wife, to the Ali/Fraizer fight–the same “clown suit” he warned his brother not to wear–and stuck out like a sore thumb.
-This fur is what made the police take notice of him and pay attention to him.
-From this one mistake, they learned of Franks every move.
+The same “clown suit” he warned his brother not to wear he was now symbolically wearing with that loud fur coat.
+It is the same coat that made the police take notice and pay attention to him.
+From this one mistake, they learned of Frank’s every move.

 “Nobody owns me though.
 That’s ’cause I own my own company and my company sells a product that’s better than the competition, at a price that’s lower than the competition.”

-Lesson #5: Not Everything is as it Seems
+Lesson #4: Not Everything Is As It Seems

 Lucas_Brothers

-The persona of the copy, Richie Roberts, was also exaggerated in the movie.
-He did not have a child and was not in a custody battle with his ex-wife.
-He also had a much smaller role in the capturing of Frank Lucas.
+The persona of the cop, Richie Roberts, was also exaggerated in the movie.
+Roberts did not have a child and was not in a custody battle with his ex-wife.
+He also had a much smaller role in capturing Frank Lucas.

 Movie Night Friday: Antwone Fisher